shaivipandey/eas503-notes/chapters/02/intro.md

   name: python3
 ---

+# Video Recording

 # Introduction to Functions

 A Functions is a small, self-contained sequence of statements/instructions that has a name.
-Example: convert Celsius to Fahrenheit
+Example: a function to convert Celsius to Fahrenheit.
+Since the formula for converting from Celsius to Fahrenheit is always the same and the only variable is the temperature in Celsius, you can write a function that takes the temperature as an argument, perform the conversion, and then return the temperature in Fahrenheit.

 What are the advantages of using functions?
   - Many programs require a particular sequence of statements/instructions to be executed repeatedly.
 The repeated statements/instructions can be placed with a single function, which can be accessed whenever needed.
 Therefore, they reduce repeated statements/instructions.